Association Health Plan Rule Would Make It Easier to Sell Junk Insurance

 - In the individual and small-group markets, the ACA strictly limits premium variation based on age and geography and forbids variation based on gender.
 AHPs, on the other hand, can change premiums by any desired amount, based on any factor that is not explicitly defined in terms of health conditions or health status.
 AHPs can thus boost premiums without limit for older adults, residents of rural areas, women of childbearing age, and anyone else based on seemingly neutral characteristics that the insurance industry knows are associated with higher health care costs.

 - An AHP does not share risk with any other health plan.
 If an AHP’s enrollees are unusually healthy, that AHP’s premiums are low.
 By contrast, the ACA carefully structures individual and small-group markets so premiums reflect the average risk level of the entire market, rather than the cost of enrollees in a particular plan.
-This helps keep premiums more reasonable for everyone.
+This ACA feature prevents insurers from siphoning off the healthiest people into low-cost products that raise premiums for everyone else.

 With surgical precision, the proposed rule repeals the most important current limitations on AHP sales:

 - Under federal law, AHPs are supposed to be business associations offering insurance plans to their business members.
-The administration’s proposed the rule lets AHPs sell coverage to very small businesses and, even more extreme, anyone without an offer of employer-sponsored insurance (ESI).
-If someone says that they are not offered ESI and they have any ownership interest in a trade or business that pays them at least the cost of the AHP health insurance policy, the rule classifies them as a “sole proprietor” who can be sold AHP coverage.
+The administration’s final rule lets AHPs sell coverage to very small businesses and, even more extreme, anyone without an offer of employer-sponsored insurance (ESI).
+If someone says that they are not offered ESI and they have any ownership interest in a trade or business that pays them at least the cost of the AHP health insurance policy, the rule classifies them as a “sole proprietor” who can buy AHP coverage.

-- Currently, when small businesses buy plans through an association like the chamber of commerce, those plans still must include the protections that apply to other small groups, and the plans are subject to state and federal oversight.
-This would all change under the proposed rule.
-An AHP could be offered by a supposed “association” that does nothing but provide health insurance.
-That “association’s” membership could be united by just residence in a common geographic area or work in the same trade or industry.
-While an AHP cannot explicitly exclude people or companies based on health status, health costs, or health conditions, an AHP can use “redlining” to avoid high-cost members, excluding particular geographic areas or lines of work that tend to be associated with high health care expenses.
+- Currently, when small businesses buy plans through an association like the chamber of commerce, those plans still must include the protections that apply to other small groups.
+This would all change under the final rule.
+An AHP could be offered by a supposed “association” that has the provision of health insurance as its primary purpose.
+That “association’s” membership could be united by nothing more than location in a common geographic area or work in the same trade or industry.
+While an AHP cannot explicitly exclude people or companies based on health status, health costs, or health conditions, an AHP might avoid high-cost members by shunning particular geographic areas or businesses that tend to have with high average health care expenses.
+Because of their exemption from ACA safeguards, AHPs could choose benefit designs and pursue marketing strategies that have the effect of deterring enrollment by high-cost consumers.
+For example, an AHP that excludes maternity care and prescription drugs that treat HIV-AIDS will attract few women who expect to become pregnant and few AIDS patients.

 Proposed rule harms people with preexisting conditions the most